bkjaya2020/q4wine-x11vnc-noVNC-docker/README.md

-# Docker image of SMath Studio pre-installed
+# A docker novnc desktop with q4wine image for installing wine apps

 A docker image with  q4wine x11vnc & noVNC